 If you intend to publish your report to Tableau Server with embedded credentials when using OAuth, you first need to configure credentials on Tableau Server by navigating to My Account Settings > Saved Credentials for Data Sources in Tableau Server.
 Refer to the Tableau documentation on Manage saved credentials for data connections ↗ for more information.

-After following these instructions, you should now see your Foundry environment listed under Connections in the left sidebar.
+After following the instructions listed above, you should see your Foundry environment listed under Connections in the left sidebar.

 To start working with a specific dataset, use the navigation options in the left sidebar.
 Under the Database section, select a Foundry Project from the dropdown menu.
 Then under the Table section, use the search field to find a dataset by its name or full path.